ekazaev/route-composer/README.md

 import DeepLinkLibrary
 ```

-Please, check an Example app, it covers most cases you can come across.
+Please, check the Example app, it covers most cases you can come across.

 ## Example